 15. Learn the Ukelele

 It’s one of the easiest instruments to learn.
 Inexpensive to buy and super fun to play.
-With just four nylon strings (instead of the guitar’s six), you can quickly pick up simple chords and play some of your favorite songs in just a few weeks.
-Amazon will deliver one to you in a flash.
+With just four nylon strings (instead of the guitar’s six), you can quickly pick up simple chords and play some of your favourite songs in just a few weeks.
+Do your best to find one locally before resorting to Amazon..

 16. Light up a room with DIY Houses by Night